intel-lab-lkp/linux/Documentation/filesystems/porting.rst

 NOTE: if you need something like full path from the root of filesystem, you are still on your own - this assists with simple cases, but it's not magic.

+---

+** mandatory**

+->mkdir() now returns a 'struct dentry *'.
+If the created inode is found to already be in cache and have a dentry (often IS_ROOT), it will need to be spliced into the given name in place of the given dentry.
+That dentry now needs to be returned.
+If the original dentry is used, it should be returned otherwise.
+Any error should be returned with ERR_PTR().